googleforgames/global-multiplayer-demo/README.md

 * Update <PROJECT_ID> with the ID of your Google Cloud Project,
 * Updated <CLIENT_ID> and <CLIENT_SECRET> with the Client ID and Client secret created in the above step.
-* Setting `apply_org_policies = true` will also apply any necessary GCP Org Policies as part of the provisioning process.

 You can edit other variables in this file, but we recommend leaving the default values for your first run before experimenting.